 You may come across some interfaces that use Firewire, although they are less common in the current environment.
 Before you purchase an audio interface, make sure you are able to connect it to your computer using the connection ports you have available.

-While this was of greater concern in the past, even budget audio interfaces now contain quite good quality preamps and converters, meaning even budget interfaces have the capacity to sound great.
+While this was of greater concern in the past, even budget audio interfaces now contain quite good quality preamps and converters, meaning even budget interfaces can sound great.

-The difference in entry level and more expensive audio interfaces is mostly based on functionality e.g. inputs and outputs.
+The difference between entry-level and more expensive audio interfaces is mostly based on functionality e.g. inputs and outputs.
 And, while more experienced engineers may hear a difference in the quality of different interfaces, if you are just getting started I wouldn’t waste a lot of time on this side of things.
-Most of the time, it is highly subjective and you will be better served trying to improve the sound quality of the room you are recording in.
+Most of the time, it is highly subjective and you will be better served to try to improve the sound quality of the room you are recording in.

 Recommended Audio Interface for the solo or portable musician